Burnout Therapy for High-Achieving Women and Moms

 • In your body: Exhausted but wired, trouble sleeping, headaches or stomach issues, a nervous system that never really powers down.

-• In your relationship with yourself: Calling yourself lazy or “too much,” feeling like a shell of who you used to be, wondering where your spark went and if this is just how adulthood feels now.
+• In your relationship with yourself: Calling yourself lazy or “too much,” feeling like a shell of who you used to be, wondering where your spark went.

 It may feel impossible now, but you can stop living like every day is an emotional sprint.
 You can feel less crispy and less ragey.
 You can move through your life without feeling one small thing away from losing it.
 And I can help you get there.